truchas/truchas-tpl/README.md

 #### HYPRE
 * Only the C interface is needed (`--disable-fortran`)
 * Use `--with-MPI`.
-* Use `--without-fei`; it is not needed and has compilation problems.
+* Use `--without-fei`; it is not needed and may have compilation problems.
-* We "require" an older 2.6.0b version, but newer version really should work too, but small numerical differences are producing enough variation in the output to cause some regression tests to report failures, and we haven't had the time to evaluate them yet.
+* Version 2.11 or newer is required (we currently use 2.11.2).
+Note that numerical differences in different versions may produce enough variation in the output to cause some regression tests to report failures.

 #### SWIG
 * We require an old version 2